Out of the Cradle: Release

 Walter Egan created the album's woodcuts, which he gifted to Buckingham as a Christmas present prior to the assembling of the album's packaging.
 Some of Buckingham's family photos were also included in the liner notes.
 The photo of Buckingham with various recording gear and a black velvet shrine of Elvis Presley was taken at his home recording studio.
 Four promotional music videos were shot for Out of the Cradle: "Wrong", "Countdown", "Soul Drifter", and "Don't Look Down".
 As of 2019, Lindsey Buckingham has released all four of these videos to his official YouTube channel.

 In support of the album, Buckingham embarked on his first solo tour.
 Initially, Buckingham contemplated the idea of creating a live show that "fell somewhere between Frank Sinatra and Laurie Anderson."
 He also expressed interest in surrounding himself with a bassist and drummer that could enable him to "develop the guitar sound — almost in a jazz way."
 Buckingham ultimately opted to assemble an ensemble with four guitarists in addition to himself, three percussionists, a bassist, and a keyboardist who also triggered various samples.
 After assembling his band, Buckingham and his manager booked two nights at The Coach House in San Juan Capistrano, California.
-After unadvertised shows were sold out, Lenny Waronker, who was the president of Warner Records, decided to book a tour for Buckingham.
+After these unadvertised shows were sold out, Lenny Waronker, who was the president of Warner Records, decided to book a tour for Buckingham.
 In December 1992, Buckingham and his touring band had one of their performances filmed for a VH1 Center Stage program.